2giosangmitom/2giosangmitom.github.io/src/assets/blog/database_systems.md

 _Unknown values_ appear in the database for variety of reasons.
 One reason may be that a specific value you need for a field is as yet undefined.
 Consider old example again, but in this case the client doesn't remember the country name, then the data is _unknown_ and represented in database as a Null.

 It's important to know the differences between "does not apply" and "is not applicable".
-Now assume you're working with a PATIENTS table that contains a field called HAIRCOLOR and you're currently updating a record for an existing male patient.
+Now assume you're working with a PATIENTS table that contains a field called HAIR-COLOR, and you're currently updating a record for an existing male patient.
 If that patient recently became bald, then the value for that field is definitely "not applicable."
 Although you could just use Null to represent a value that is not applicable, I always recommend that you use a true value such as "N/A" or "Not Applicable."
 This will make the information clearer in the long run.

 **The problem with Null**